aws-samples/amazon-sagemaker-ab-testing-pipeline/README.md

 cdk deploy ab-testing-api
 ```

-This stack will ask you to confirm any changes, and output the `ApiEndpoint` which you will need for the pipeline stack.
+This stack will ask you to confirm any changes, and output the `RegisterLambda` which you will provide to the MLOps Project, and the `ApiEndpoint` which you will provide to the A/B Testing sample notebook.

+Amazon SageMaker Studio projects will be granted access to invoke the Register Lambda, so if you are seeing errors running the above command ensure you have [Enable SageMaker project templates for Studio users](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-studio-updates.html).

 ## Create the SageMaker MLOps Project Template